bitcoin/bitcoin/doc/omnicore/rpc-api.md

 ---

-## Depreciated API calls
+## Deprecated API calls

-To ensure backwards compatibility, depreciated RPCs are kept for at least one major version.
+To ensure backwards compatibility, deprecated RPCs are kept for at least one major version.

 The following calls are replaced in Omni Core 0.0.10, and queries with the old command are forwarded.